MatthewKaes/CrystalClear/README.md

 Crystal is built in the hopes to merge the abilities of high level languages like Ruby without making any sacrifices in speed.
 In the end Crystal uses a combination of features to put performance first and usability in a close second.

+##Requirements

+Crystal Clear requires [Boost 1.56 or newer to build](http://sourceforge.net/projects/boost/files/boost/1.56.0/).
+If you choose to use the visual studio 2010 solution then make sure to set up boost in C:\Program Files\boost\boost_1_56_0\.
+You can find out more about building boost [here](http://www.boost.org/doc/libs/1_56_0/more/getting_started/windows.html).
+Crystal Clear currently has several dependencies on Windows but in the future Crystal will be made to run on any operating system.
+The only machine currently implemented for Crystal is the x86 machine.
+Other Archetectures are not supported at this time.

 ##Updates on development